dootje-2004/intersystems-rest-performance/Issues.md

 the `$system.OBJ.Load()` method.
 We need to export the DeepSee item first.
 This is easiest done through the Management Portal.
+Update: We opt to use Highcharts in the browser instead of a DeepSee dashboard.

 *The client Demo production is not autostarted*
 Turns out there is a `.DS_Store` file in the `/src` directory that is copied into